TheHive-Project/CortexDocs/migration_guide.md

 ### Docker vs. Process
 Analyzers can now be started in a Docker container.
 This permits a better isolation between analyzers and simplify the installation of their respective requirements and their update.

-By default, Cortex continues to run analyzers using processes, like before.
-To run the dockerised version of analyzers and responders, the [docker service](https://docs.docker.com/install/) must be installed and the user under which Cortex is running must be able to use it.
+By default, Cortex try to run analyzers using docker, thus the [docker service](https://docs.docker.com/install/) must be installed and the user under which Cortex is running must be able to use it.
 Normally, adding that user to the `docker` user group should be sufficient.
 Then Cortex will accept dockerised analyzers.

 ### Analyzer and Responder Catalog